Chumash: tswana'ał 'išup Español: Poleo, Alforfon, Flor de Borrego

 Bloomtime: April to October

 Drought Tolerant: Yes

 Irrigation: Low water needs

 California Buckwheat, has flowers, leaves, and seeds that are all used by butterflies and small birds.
 White flowers come on in late spring, gradually turn pink in summer, then rust colored in fall.
 The rusty flowers commonly stay on until the next spring.
-Many Native American tribes utilized parts of this plant for a number of medicinal uses, including the treatment of headache, diarrhea, and wounds.
-The Zuni people used a poultice of powdered root and applied it to cuts and arrow or bullet wound.
+Many Native American tribes utilize parts of this plant for a number of medicinal uses, including the treatment of headache, diarrhea, and wounds.
+The Zuni people make a poultice of powdered root and apply it to cuts and wounds.
 Bees foraging on it produce a very high quality honey.